yaqwsx/CppLink/README.md

 To build CppLink you need Bison, Flex, Cmake >= 2.8 and Clang >= 3.6.
 Run `mkdir build; cd build; cmake ..; make` to compile CppLink.
 CppLink translator binary is located in `build` directory.

+# Input language

+Input language is easy - there are only three types of commands; module instantiation, connect pin to net and connect constant value to net.
+Every command has to ben on separate line.
+When `#` appears, everything to the end of line is concidered as a comment.

+To instantiate module of `ModuleType` with name `InstanceName`, write `ModuleType InstanceName` or `ModuleType<Arguments> InstanceName` when the module features template arguments.
+For list of available module types and their arguments, see our documentation.

+Each module instance features several input and output pins, whose description can be found in documentation.
+To connect an output pin to a net, write `net module.pin -> NetName`, to connect an input pin, write `net module.pin <- NetName`.
+Also constants can be connected to a net insted of a output pin - e.g.
+`net 10.0 -> NetName`.
+There can be at most one output pin connected to a net.
+Number of input pins is unlimited.

 # Authors